-□ Series Five-Y issued August 2004 in the amount of \$ 30,000,000.
-The proceeds of this bond issue were used to construct and furnish an apartment-style residence hall and related parking on the Saint Paul campus.
+Series Six-H issued February 2006 in the amount of \$ 12,300,000.
+The proceeds of this bond issue, together with University funds, were used to finance the construction of a three-story building for the undergraduate business program on the Saint Paul campus.